James A. Butler became North Carolina's first county extension agent, hired to conduct demonstration work in boll weevil eradication.

 The first Home Demonstration programs were organized for African American women.

 The first Farm Women's Convention was held in Raleigh.
-It was held in connection with the annual Farmer's Convention (which had begun in 1903).
+It was held in connection with the annual Farmer's Convention, which began in 1903.

-Elimination of this pest with the state's cotton crop became a major focus of the Agricultural Extension Service
+Elimination of this pest with the state's cotton crop became a major priority of the Agricultural Extension Service.

-Ricks Hall, built by Thomas Wright Cooper and G. Murray Nelson, opens to house the Agricultural Extension Service, Agricultural Economics and Business, Agricultural Information, and Horticulture departments.
+Ricks Hall, built by Thomas Wright Cooper and G. Murray Nelson, opened to house the Agricultural Extension Service, agricultural economics and business, agricultural information, and horticulture departments.
 It was named for Robert Henry Ricks.

-The first African American home demonstration agents were appointed to work with African American farm women, who formed first African American clubs.
+The first African American Home Demonstration agents were appointed to work with African American farm women, who formed the first African American clubs.

 The Federation of Home Bureaus changed to the North Carolina Federation of Home Demonstration Clubs.